 Several churches provide monetary resources to assist students in attending Oikos.
-We encourage you to let your home church and your
+We encourage you to let your home church and your home presbytery know that you have been accepted into seminary college.

 Award: Not specified

 CHAPLAIN'S SCHOLARSHIP

 Chaplain's Scholarship has been established to honor students who have vowed and being trained as a professional pastor.